Bao Yixin: Career

 In 2010, Bao Yixin reached the women's doubles final of the China Masters with Lu Lu.
 Ath the age of 19, she first won the 2011 Japan Open with Zhong Qianxin and the Canada Open Grand Prix with Cheng Shu.
 One year later, the couple Bao and Zhong won the 2012 Singapore Open and the China Masters back to back.
-They also reached the final of the 2012 Swiss Open losing to compatriots Xia Huan and Tang Jinhua and the final of the 2012 India Open losing to the Korean pair of Jung Kyung-eun & Kim Ha-na.
+They also reached the final of the 2012 Swiss Open losing to compatriots Xia Huan and Tang Jinhua and the final of the 2012 India Open losing to the Korean pair of Jung Kyung-eun and Kim Ha-na.
 The couple of Bao Yixin and Zhong Qianxin reached the number 2 spot on the BWF World Ranking for women's doubles in January 2013.
 They lost the final of the 2013 China Open at home to compatriots Wang Xiaoli and Yu Yang.

 Before this, early in 2013, Bao Yixin paired up with Tian Qing to win the 2013 Malaysia Open.
-Later in the month June 2013, Bao Yixin teamed up again with Cheng Shu to win the 2013 Indonesia Open final in a close fought battle against teammates Tian Qing & Zhao Yunlei 21–17, 22–20.
+Later in the month June 2013, Bao Yixin teamed up again with Cheng Shu to win the 2013 Indonesia Open final in a close fought battle against teammates Tian Qing and Zhao Yunlei 21–17, 22–20.
 One month later in July 2013, Bao teamed up with Zhong Qianxin again to this time win the 2013 U.S. Open.
 She also reached the quarter finales of the World Championships with Zhong in August of the same year.